kingst/ostep-projects/concurrency-webserver/README.md

 a pool of worker threads, the number of which is specified on the command line.
-Your master thread is then responsible for accepting new HTTP connections over the network and placing the descriptor for this connection into a fixed-size buffer; in your basic implementation, the master thread should not read from this connection.
+Your master thread is then responsible for accepting new HTTP connections over the network and placing the descriptor for this connection into a fixed-size buffer; in your implementation, the master thread should not read from this connection.
 The number of elements in the buffer is also specified on the command line.
 Note that the existing web server has a single thread that accepts a connection and then immediately handles the connection; in your web server, this thread should place the connection descriptor into a fixed-size buffer and return to accepting more connections.

-Each worker thread is able to handle both static and dynamic requests.
+Each worker thread is able to handle requests.
 A worker thread wakes when there is an HTTP request in the queue; when there are multiple HTTP requests available, which request is handled depends upon the scheduling policy, described below.
 Once the worker thread wakes, it performs